Why did we started traveling fulltime?

 How to prepare for fulltime traveling

 So this was our personal story and all the things we’ve learned and experienced along the way.
 If you are planning to travel for longer term, you might have a lot of questions on where to start and what to prepare.
 Below our tips on how to prepare for a long time travel adventure.
 If you have any questions or additions, please let us know!

 Rent out or sell your home & car

 Yes, this is step 1, and it might be a tough one.
-But as soon as you realize how much money your home and car costs, what you can save (or earn) to rent it out, or even better EARN when you sell your house, you’re convinced!
-To sell your car isn’t that difficult.
-There are many online platforms to sell it yourself, or you can go to a car-trader.
+But you have to realize how much money your home and car costs.
+And what you can save (or earn) to rent it out, or even better EARN when you sell your house!

 If you want to rent your house, think for yourself how it will feel when someone else lives in your apartment or house, sleeps in your bed etc. On the other hand, if you’re traveling fulltime you’re sleeping in a bed where many other people slept in before you… It’s just the way you look at things 🙂 Make a financial plan, how much can you ask for the rent, do you need to pay taxes if you do it ‘officially’?
 If so, how much?
 Will you earn from the rent or does it cost you money at the bottom of the line?